particleKIT/hostlist/README.md

 ## DNSVS Synchronization

-Besides generating config files, the hostlist can also be synchronized against DNSVS, which is the dns management system used by [kit.edu].
+Besides generating config files, the hostlist can also be synchronized against DNSVS, which is the dns management system used by https://www.scc.kit.edu.

 ## Tests
 To run the unit tests: